-- If your child is moving to another school: - We will contact the school SENCO and ensure he/she knows about any special arrangements or support that need to be made for your child - o We will make sure that all records about your child are passed on as soon as possible - When moving classes in school: - Information will be passed on to the new class teacher in advance and in most cases, a planning meeting will take place with the new teacher.
-All passports and SEN Support Plans will be shared with the new teacher - All children have an opportunity to spend a session with their new class teacher for September at the end of the summer term - If your child would be helped by a book to support them understand moving on then it will be made for them

-In Year 4:

-- The SENCo will meet with the SENCo and the Head of Year 5 from the middle school to discuss the specific needs of your child - Your child will do focused learning about aspects of transition to support their understanding of the changes ahead - Your child will visit their new school on several occasions throughout the year.
+- If your child is moving to another school: - We will contact the school SENCO and ensure he/she knows about any special arrangements or support that need to be made for your child - We will invite the SENDco from the receiving school to reviewed for pups, with EHCPs before the child transitions to their new school. - We will make sure that all records about your child are passed on as soon as possible - When moving classes in school: - Information will be passed on to the new class teacher in advance and in most cases, a planning meeting will take place with the new teacher.
+All passports and SEN Support Plans will be shared with the new teacher - All children have an opportunity to spend a session with their new class teacher for September at the end of the summer term - If your child would be helped by a book to support them understand moving on then it will be made for them - In Year 4: - The SENCo will meet with the SENCo and the Head of Year 5 from the middle school to discuss the specific needs of your child - Your child will do focused learning about aspects of transition to support their understanding of the changes ahead - Your child will visit their new school on several occasions throughout the year.
 A transition week at the end of the summer term involves 2 days of Year 5 staff visiting the first school and 3 days of first school children visiting the middle school.